badal-io/dataflow-timeseries-iot-gas-demo/README.md

 ```
 :grey_exclamation: The deployment will take approximately 7-8 minutes.

-<b> Once Terraform has finished deploying GCP resources needed for the Demo, you can start setting up FogLAMP:</b>:
+<b> Once Terraform has finished deploying the GCP resources needed for the Demo, you can start setting up FogLAMP:</b>

 ## Apache Beam Pipelines